artefactual/archivematica/CONTRIBUTING.md

 Thank you for considering a contribution to Archivematica!
 This document outlines the change submission process for Archivematica, along with our standards for new code contributions.
-Following these guidelines helps us assess your changes faster and makes it easier for us to merge you submission!
+Following these guidelines helps us assess your changes faster and makes it easier for us to merge your submission!

 There are many ways to contribute: writing tutorials or blog posts about your experience, improving the [documentation](https://github.com/artefactual/archivematica-docs/), submitting bug reports, answering questions on the [mailing list](https://groups.google.com/forum/#!forum/archivematica), or writing code which can be incorporated into Archivematica itself.